michaeljoy255/vue-fitness-progression/README.md

 `Need to fix classes before continuing!`

+- **Do NOT merge in class-trimming branch until you have tests and cleanup done!**
 - Vetur path mapping - look up Setup > Project Setup
 - Research removing store namespaced and use unique names for actions
 - Unit tests for the classes!